adamfortuna/adamfortuna.com-v3/source/_posts/2013-11-01-2-years-of-crossfit.markdown

 On a side note, wecently we did "Cindy", which is the same workout, but over 20 minutes.
 I managed 17 rounds this time, without using a band.
 Amazing to be able to look back.
 Maybe in another year, that number will be 20 -- or more?

-## Finding A Balance

-As I mentioned, after a few months at 2x a week, I moved up to attending three a week.
-For someone getting started, MWF is a good schedule -- you can recover before the next workout.
-For the next year and a half, just about every day I'd set a new personal best.
-This feedback cycle is hugely satisfying for getting started, especially if you're keeping track of your progress.
-Now a days I'm going 4x a week and thinking about adding more.

 ## Avoiding Injuries

 {% pullside right %}
 Bouldering: Rock climbing on a wall no higher than 12ft without a rope.
 {% endpullside %}

-In 2 years, I've had 2 injuries.
-Only one was CrossFit related.
-I strained my ankle bouldering to the point where I couldn't run for a month.
+In 2 years, I've had 2 injuries, and only one was CrossFit related.
+I strained my ankle bouldering and couldn't run for a month.
 In that time I continued working out, but instead of running, I'd row.
 Other ankle related movements, like squats, weren't a problem.
+Workouts can always be scaled back based on injuries if you make it clear with the trainer.

 {% pullside right %}
 I'm not counting torn hands, bruises or scrapped knees as injuries.
 {% endpullside %}

-My only real CrossFit related injury was on such a light, simple movement it'd be funny if it didn't result in me being unable to walk straight for 3 weeks.
+My only CrossFit related injury was on such a light, simple movement, it's hard to believe it ended up with me not being unable to walk straight for 3 weeks.
 I was doing a stiff legged deadlift with a light 56 lb kettlebell as a warmup, and on the way up I heard my back crack.
 I knew right away something was wrong and I had to lay down and limit my movement right away.
 My trainer (Mike), insisted I sit out and stretch rather than participate in the workout.
 Within half an hour I could barely move without intense pain.

-I managed to get it looked at that day, and get some pain medicine for it, followed by a massage.
+I managed to get it looked at that day, which lead to some pain medicine for it, followed by a massage.
 Luckily for me it was nothing serious -- just a back strain.
 My back was a persistant spasmed state for a number of weeks, but I was able to return to working out after a week and a half off by adjusting the workouts for my limitations.

 ## Diet

 When it comes to diet, there's always two -- what you aim for and what actually happens.
+I go through periods of focus with my diet, which generally lead to larger gains.
+Between them is my usual, mostly-healthy diet.

 ### Paleo